nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.GetConnectionName(Connection peer, StringBuilder name, int maxLength)` fetches connection name to the mutable string.
 Returns true on success or false on failure.

-`NetworkingSockets.SendMessageToConnection(Connection connection, byte[] data, int length, SendType flags)` sends a message to the host on the connected socket.
+`NetworkingSockets.SendMessageToConnection(Connection connection, byte[] data, int length, SendFlags flags)` sends a message to the host on the connected socket.
 The length and send type parameters are optional.
 Multiple flags can be specified at once.
 Returns a result described in the `Result` enumeration.
 Pointer `IntPtr` to a native buffer can be used instead of a reference to a byte array.

 `NetworkingSockets.FlushMessagesOnConnection(Connection connection)` if the Nagle is enabled (it's enabled by default) then the message will be queued up the Nagle time before being sent, to merge small messages into the same packet.
 Call this function to flush any queued messages and send them immediately on the next transmission time.
 Returns a result described in the `Result` enumeration.

 `NetworkingSockets.ReceiveMessagesOnConnection(Connection connection, NetworkingMessage[] messages, int maxMessages)` fetches the next available messages from the socket for a connection.
 Returns a number of messages or -1 if the connection handle is invalid.
 The order of the messages returned in the array is relevant.
 Reliable messages will be received in the order they were sent.
-If any messages are obtained, `message.Destroy()` should be called for each of them to free up resources.

-`NetworkingSockets.ReceiveMessagesOnListenSocket(ListenSocket socket, NetworkingMessage[] messages, int maxMessages)` fetches the next available messages from the socket.
-Returns a number of messages or -1 if the connection handle is invalid.
-Delivery order of messages among different clients is not defined.
-They may be returned in an order different from what they were actually received.
-Delivery order of messages from the same client is well defined, and thus the order of the messages is relevant.
 If any messages are obtained, `message.Destroy()` should be called for each of them to free up resources.

 `NetworkingSockets.GetConnectionInfo(Connection connection, ref ConnectionInfo info)` gets information about the specified connection.
 Returns true on success or false on failure.